RedMadRobot/mapmemory/README.md

     var savedToken: String by memory.shared(KEY_AUTH_TOKEN) }
 ```

-Both `TokenStorage` and `Authenticator` will use the same memory value.
+Both `TokenStorage` and `Authenticator` will use the same value.

 > :warning: Keep in mind that it is just an example.
-> In real code it may be more reasonably to inject `TokenStorage` into `Authenticator` instead of sharing memory by key.
+> In real code it may be more reasonable to inject `TokenStorage` into `Authenticator` instead of sharing in-memory property by key.

 ### Reactive Style

-Reactive subscription to memory values is useful to keep data on all screens up to date.
+Reactive subscription to values is useful to keep data on all screens up to date.

-To use `MapMemory` in reactive style, replace dependency `mapmemory` with one of the following:
+To use MapMemory in reactive style, replace dependency `mapmemory` with one of the following:

 - `mapmemory-coroutines`
 - `mapmemory-rxjava2`